 Time Blindness: Why Deadlines Are Difficult

-Discover tips, treatment options, and support strategies from the Finding Focus Care Team
+Discover tips, treatment options, and support strategies reviewed by licensed healthcare professionals working with Finding Focus

 Understanding Time Blindness in ADHD

 Among the many cognitive challenges experienced by individuals with Attention-Deficit/Hyperactivity Disorder (ADHD), time blindness remains one of the least discussed yet most disruptive.
 This phenomenon refers to an impaired sense of time that affects how individuals estimate, manage, and respond to temporal demands in daily life.
-While not formally included in diagnostic manuals, time blindness is frequently reported by adolescents and adults with ADHD as a significant barrier to academic, occupational, and social success.

 Time blindness is not merely poor time management, it is a neurocognitive impairment rooted in the executive dysfunction characteristic of ADHD.
 Individuals often report “losing track of time,” difficulty transitioning between tasks, underestimating how long activities will take, or failing to initiate tasks until deadlines are imminent.
 These difficulties arise not from a lack of effort or motivation, but from measurable differences in how the brain perceives and utilizes time.